-Tthe Foreign Ministry of Trinidad and Tobago has told the world that the steelpan is the National Instrument of the country , and that’s good enough for me.
+The Foreign Ministry of Trinidad and Tobago has declared to the world that the steelpan is the National Instrument of the country , and research on any internet search engine like Google or Yahoo, or sources like Wikipedia verifies this as accepted fact and that’s good enough for me.

 As they say in legal terminology, this is “de facto “ not “de jure”.

 That the steel pan was created in Trinidad is an historical fact.

 Because after reading the laws regarding national emblems, I’m aware that such laws by their very nature must come with specifications regarding design, display , use and even availability as commercial products.

 Upon further reflection I can see why this hasn’t been done by law, and for good reason.

 Because with laws, there will certainly be restrictions, leading inevitably to challenges to the law and lawyers, even internationally.

 The pan is already in the free market and there should be no “laws “ governing it’s use, its design , or how it is marketed.